-Arizona Mediation Process: How It Works
+- Arizona Process: How Mediation Works

 Is Mediation Right for You?

 If you would like us to be your Phoenix divorce attorneys, we can attempt to settle your case as your attorneys.
 If we represent you already and you would like to attempt mediation, we can refer you to a good mediator for purposes of attempting to settle the issues.
 Be advised, however, that attorneys cannot act as both your mediator and your individual attorney as this would be a conflict of interest.
-Our attorney(s) can provide professional mediation services for you and the other party, but once this is done, we would be unable to represent you if an agreement is not reached in mediation.
+Our attorney(s) can provide professional mediation services to you and the other party, but we would be unable to represent you if an agreement is not reached in mediation.

 How Much Time & Money Can You Save?

-A conventional divorce in Arizona can cost in excess of $20,000 and often takes anywhere from one to five years to be completely resolved.
+A conventional divorce in Arizona can cost in excess of $20,000 and often takes anywhere from one to three years to be completely resolved.
 On the other hand, mediation services for an Arizona divorce client averages between $1,000 to $3,500.
 Even more impressive is the speed with which mediation cases are resolved – the majority of divorce cases require only one or two sessions, each lasting a few hours.
 To learn more about our mediation services, contact us at (602) 749-8500.